Alex427427427/infinite_portrait/README.md

 	To clone a repository, copy the link, open a terminal at a desired folder and input: git clone [the link you copied]
 	)
-3. Double click .exe file.
+2. If on Windows, double click .exe file.

 No need to fullscreen, it's been taken care of.
 In fact it's better to leave the size as it is.